- Dates & Prices

 - Sleeps up to 4 persons in 2 bedrooms, 1 with twin beds, 1 with bunk beds.

-- Small summer cabin adjacent to main cabin sleeps an additional two persons in bunk bed.
+- Small summer cabin adjacent to main cabin sleeps an additional two persons in two beds at floor level.
 Guest cabin has bedroom, kitchen (inc. microwave) and WC/shower (guest cabin has no TV).
 Total area 25 square metres + 12 square metres balcony.

 - Total area approx. 45 square metres + 12 square metres balcony.